HPCBio/variant-analysis-workshop/_episodes/02-bioconductor-basics.md

 ~~~
 {: .output}

+Later, when we import a VCF, the positions of the variants within the genome
+will be stored as `GRanges`.

 ## DNA sequences

 Now let's get the sequences for those genes.
 You could do this using any